ReactiveSets/toubkal/README.md

 - **Emit** change events to **downstream** pipelets
 - Have **no side effects** on other pipelets upstream or downstream
 - Are **piped** to upstream and downstream pipelets using the **'.' operator**
-- May be connected to additional upstream pipelets using parameters
+- May be connected to additional pipelets using parameters
-- Can be composed with other pipelets to provide new pipelets
+- Can be **composed** with other pipelets to provide new pipelets

 A Toubkal program is a JavaScript program where one can mix imperative-style programming with Toubkal declarative-style programming.